Jack Davenport: Career

 In 2006, he featured in the ITV1 drama The Incredible Journey of Mary Bryant and in 2009 starred in the film The Boat That Rocked.

 In 2007 Davenport was cast in Swingtown, a period and relationship drama for CBS about the impact of sexual and social liberation in 1970s American suburban households, with story arcs involving open marriages and key parties.
-This was cancelled after one season.
+The series was cancelled after one season.

 In 2008, Davenport was cast in the ABC pilot FlashForward, which was based on a Robert J. Sawyer novel.
 In the series, Davenport played the character of Lloyd Simcoe, a physicist allegedly responsible for a worldwide blackout, which causes the whole world to see the future.
-The series was cancelled after a single season.
+The show was cancelled after a single season.

 In February 2011, Davenport was cast in the NBC musical drama pilot Smash.
-It ran for two seasons and is now a cult favorite on streaming services.
-The first season of the series follows a group of people coming together to put on a Marilyn Monroe musical on Broadway.
+It ran for two seasons and became a cult favorite on streaming services.
+The first season of the series follows a group of people putting on a Marilyn Monroe musical on Broadway.
 Davenport plays the musical's director.
 The second season expands as the various cast members branch out into other productions; Davenport's character, Derek Wills, quits the Broadway production of Bombshell to pursue a small off-Broadway musical and take it to Broadway with his protégé, Karen Cartwright (Katharine McPhee).
 The season ends with the two shows competing at the Tonys.

-Davenport also starred as the replacement singer in the video for Snow Patrol's single "Called Out in the Dark", released on YouTube on 17 August 2011, alongside Tara Summers and Gary Lightbody.
+Davenport starred as the replacement singer in the video for Snow Patrol's single "Called Out in the Dark", released on YouTube on 17 August 2011, alongside Tara Summers and Gary Lightbody.

 2018 saw Davenport's Broadway debut playing the Earl of Warwick in a revival of George Bernard Shaw's Saint Joan starring Condola Rashad.

 Personal life

-Davenport married actress Michelle Gomez on 1 May 2000.
-Their son, Harry, was born in 2010.
-On 28 February 2023, Gomez announced on Instagram that she, Davenport, and their son became naturalized American citizens.
+Davenport is married to actress Michelle Gomez.
+On 28 February 2023, Gomez announced on Instagram that she, Davenport, and their son had become naturalised American citizens.